mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 # Terms and definitions

 This document consistently uses the official metrology vocabulary defined in the [@ISO-GUIDE] and [@BIPM-VIM].

 # Systems of Quantities

 The physical units libraries on the market typically only focus on modeling one or more systems of units.
 However, this is not the only system kind to model.
-Another, and maybe even more important, system kind is a system of quantities.
+Another, and maybe even more important is a system of quantities.
+The most important example here is the International System of Quantities (ISQ) defined by the series of [@ISO80000] documents.

 ## Dimension is not enough to describe a quantity